 Theologian Michael Reeves joins us one more time from the UK, filling in this week for John Piper.
 Michael you have written and spoken a lot about union with Christ.
 So why is it so important for Christians to understand and embrace the precious truth about union with Christ?
 What is lost if we don’t understand it?

 What is important about union with Christ for the Christian life?
-Well, union with Christ, is the Christian life.
-So it is not some small particular blessing that might go along side the key blessings of the gospel.
-Union with Christ IS the Christian life.
+Well, union with Christ is the Christian life.
+It is not some small, particular blessing that might go alongside the key blessings of the gospel.
+Union with Christ is the Christian life.

-Now I think there are a couple of pictures.
-Let’s try to understand what this is we are talking about.
+Now I think there are a couple of pictures of our union with Christ.
+Let’s try to understand what we are talking about.
 There are two main pictures that Scripture gives us.

 I will tell you my own experience.
 It meant a freedom from a real despair because I was taking this seriously.
 I couldn’t be sure of how God would look at me until I knew about union with Christ.
-And it was actually reading Luther’s Freedom of the Christian that convinced me of that and I saw for the first time I can have confidence before God in Christ.
-And that brought a freedom to be able to call out to God as Abba and that liberated me from a suicidal despair for me.
+And it was actually reading Luther’s The Freedom of the Christian that convinced me of that, and I saw for the first time that I can have confidence before God in Christ.
+And that brought a freedom to be able to call out to God as Abba, and that liberated me from suicidal despair.